Schafer: How Gravie nudged into insurance, keeps finding capital

 "Most of the employees feel like they're not actually getting any health insurance," Sen said.

-With Comfort, much of that more routine care, like an X-ray of a sore ankle or generic drug prescription, are covered without copays or deductibles.
-One reason to do that is it encourages employees to go ahead with things like that, potentially heading off bigger health problems that'll lead to really costly claims down the road.
+With Comfort, much of that more routine care, such as an X-ray of a sore ankle or generic drug prescription, is covered without copays or deductibles.
+One reason to do that is it encourages employees to go ahead with things like that, potentially heading off bigger health problems that will lead to really costly claims down the road.

-Plus, people feel like they're finally getting some benefit from their health insurance benefits.
+Plus, people feel like they are finally getting some benefit from their health insurance.

 One change in the market that should make the path ahead a little easier is called the Individual Coverage Health Reimbursement Arrangement, or ICHRA, which went into effect in January 2020.
 It's always pronounced ICK-rah in the industry, and its very existence seems to suggest that the jargon-filled and technical health insurance marketplace hasn't gotten any simpler.

-But in a nutshell, benefits dollars from the employer can now go to pay for individual health insurance premiums before taxes, eliminating a big headwind for companies like Gravie pursuing the defined contribution model.
+But in a nutshell, benefits dollars from the employer can now go to pay for individual health insurance premiums before taxes, eliminating a big headwind for companies such as Gravie pursuing the defined contribution model.

 Until a firm like Gravie came along, Sen said, "That quarterback [had] never existed before."